reskillamericans/info-2021/README.md

   April 3rd, to complete them.

 **NOTICE**: It's very important that you **complete the Courses assigned to you on time**.
-New courses are added to your LMS each Saturday, and you should complete them by the following Saturday.
+New courses are usually added to your LMS each Saturday, and you should complete them by the following Saturday.
 If you fail to complete them, you will have a one week grace period.
 But after that time, **you will no longer be able to participate in our program with unfinished assignments.** *If you do not get a passing grade in an assignment, you can take the test again until you pass.*

+*In any event - you will always have a whole week from the time an assigment is given, to it being due.
+And you will be given 1 week after that as a grace period if you miss the due date.*

 # Program Outline